vgestas/sensorpong/README.md

 ## Group work
 The project is carried out in several phases:
 - Reflection phase: find the idea of the application and choose the sensor that will be used
-- Work on paper: definition of the models useful to the application, of the table (and its attributes) present in the database, models of the interfaces
+- Work on paper: definition of the models useful for the application, of the table (and its attributes) present in the database, models of the interfaces
 - Development work: open space work at the IUT and at home for the development of the application
 - Meeting: at the beginning of the afternoon, an update was made to confirm the work done and to define the tasks to be performed during the next phase of development
-- Tools used: Git for instant code sharing and Facebook when working at home for communication.
-Android Studio for development.
-Personal smartphones and emulators for deployment testing.
+- Tools used: Git for instant code sharing and Facebook when working at home for to communicate.
+Android Studio to develop.
+Personal smartphones and emulators for deployment testings.

-## Proposed developments
+## Evolution proposal
 - Increase the area of point loss over time.
 - Have several levels of difficulty: compared to the time of the game, the speed of the ball, etc ...
 - To be able to consult the classification according to a precise lapse of time: the classification by day, week, month or year.
 - Can change the background music in the options.
-- Can reset the database to erase all scores.
+- Can reset the database to erase all the scores.

 ## Credit
 The Owl team is composed of:
 - Gestas Vincent
 - Grulois Clément
-- Lemarchand - Fremont Olivier
+- Lemarchand--Fremont Olivier

-And wish you a good part of Sensor Pong!
+And wish you a good game of Sensor Pong!